Bradon-Barfuss/Software-Engineering-2/README.md

 - **Implementation Details:**
   - **Backend:** Added session handling for registration and login routes.
 Implemented a logout route to destroy sessions.
   - **Frontend:** Developed React pages for account registration, login, and account summary.
 Integrated forms for user interaction and financial transactions.
-  - **Session Handling:** Used session ID to track user authentication status across pages.
-Ensured unauthorized users are redirected to the login page.
   - **Transaction Management:** Enabled deposit and withdrawal functionality with basic validation.